michelfernandez/cove/site/content/english/features-business.md

     headline="API integration"
     description="Connect Skribble to your existing software and sign directly from your usual tools.">}}

+  {{< features-item src="features-biz/api-key-generation.svg"
+    headline="Generate your own API keys"
+    description="Create and manage your API keys for testing or production purposes.">}}

   {{< features-item src="features-biz/direct-sign.svg"
     headline="Direct sign"
     description="External people do not need to have a Skribble account to sign your documents.">}}